Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/567bc5b5-91b6-43b2-a802-bafe96977b79)

-Following a correlation analysis on the dataset in SAS Enterprise Miner, a few pairs of variables was identified with a correlation above 50% (appendix 1).
+Following a correlation analysis on the dataset in SAS Enterprise Miner, a few pairs of variables was identified with a correlation above 50%.
 Out of these pairs of the variables identified, the following variables was removed; bedrooms, number_of_reviews_l30d and number_of_reviews_ltm.

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/d17dc569-13bf-4174-acfb-0635de65f846)